ClementPerroud/Gym-Trading-Env/docs/source/properties.rst

 Actions space : positions
 ---------------------------

-Github is full of environments that consider actions such as BUY, SELL.
-In my opinion, it is a real mistake to consider a reinforcement learning agent in the same way as a trader.
-Traders make trade and to do so, they place orders on the market (eg. Buy X of stock Y).
-But what really matter is the position reached.
-Now, imagine we labelled each position by a number :
+I have seen many environments that consider actions such as BUY, SELL.
+In my experience, it is a mistake to consider a reinforcement learning agent in the same way as a trader.
+Because, behind a trade, what really matter is the : **position reached**.
+In the environment, we label each position by a number :
+*example with pair BTC/USDT*

-* 1 : All of our portfolio is converted into stock Y. (=BUY ALL)
+* ``1`` : All of our portfolio is converted into BTC. **(=BUY ALL)**
-* 0 : All of our portfolio is converted into our fiat currency. (=SELL ALL) Now, we can imagine half position and other variants :
+* ``0`` : All of our portfolio is converted into USDT. **(=SELL ALL)** *Now, we can imagine half position and other variants :*

-* 0.5 : 50% in stock Y & 50% in currency
+* ``0.5`` : 50% in stock Y & 50% in currency
-* Even : 0.1 : 10% in stock Y & 90% in currency ....
+* Even : ``0.1`` : 10% in stock Y & 90% in currency ....
 In fact, it is way simpler for a RL-agent to work with positions.
 This way, it can easily make complex operation with a simple action space.

-But if you want to use a really basic environment, you can use only 2 positions : 1 and 0 which is more of less equivalent to BUY ALL and SELL ALL actions.
+..code-block::python

+    positions = [0, 0.5, 1]
+    #... environment has been initialized with your positions list on pair BTC/USDT
+    _ = env.step(1)
+    # You just told the environment the reached the position : positions[1] = 0.5 !
+The environment manages the trades to reach this 50% BTC, 50% USDT

 Complex positions
 -----------------